 - Subscriber uses a CA enforced prescribed crypto library and a suitable hardware crypto module combination

 - Subscriber provides an internal or external IT audit indicating that it is only using a suitable hardware crypto module to generate the key pair(s)

 - Subscriber provides a suitable report from the cloud-based key protection solution subscription and resources configuration protecting the private key in hardware crypto module

-The goal is to reduce code signing certificate private key compromise, which mitigates risk to relying parties of installing signed malware in their systems.
+The goal is to reduce code signing certificate private key compromise which mitigate risk to relying parties of installing signed malware in their systems.

-In the long term we hope that all hardware crypto module vendors add support for remote key attestation as this provides a user-friendly method with a cryptographic assurance that a private key was generated using a suitable hardware crypto module.
+In the long term we hope that all hardware crypto module vendors add support for remote key attestation as remote key attestation provides a user friendly method with a cryptographic assurance that a private key was generated using a suitable hardware crypto module.